marcantonyw/agoraphobia/src/content/agoraphobia.md

 Remember, we're not trying to feel better.
 We're trying to live our life despite how we feel.
 You're doing that!
 Aren't you living according to a values based calendar right now?
 What you do has nothing to do with your feelings.
 You just won the game.

-Seriously, go look at the DSM-V definition of agoraphobia.
+Seriously, go look at the DSM-V definition of Agoraphobia.
 If you're not avoiding stuff, you literally don't qualify as having the disorder anymore.

 > ***"What?!
 No I still have anxiety.
 I still have to work pretty hard to be able to do the stuff I wanna do.
 If I was cured, I wouldn't feel this way.
 This can't be it."***

 I know, you're still highly sensitized and feel intense panic in a lot of situations where you think you shouldn't.
 But now we're not talking about agoraphobia, we're talking about learning how to deal with panic attacks.
-Yes, they go hand in hand, but they are not different.
+Yes, they go hand in hand, but **they are different.**

 Look at what you just said, "No I still have anxiety".
 Be specific in your speech.
 You know that's not a problem - **anxiety is a healthy human emotion.**